Sta. Lucia Realtors

 The Sta.
 Lucia Realtors were a professional basketball team in the Philippine Basketball Association (PBA) from 1993 to 2010.
-Prior to joining the PBA, it played in the Philippine Basketball League (PBL) from 1987 to 1992.
+It previously played in the Philippine Basketball League (PBL) from 1987 to 1992.

 In 2015, a new Sta.
 Lucia Realtors team debuted in the inaugural conference of the Pilipinas Commercial Basketball League (PCBL).

 History

 The Sta.
 Lucia Realtors began in the Philippine Amateur Basketball League (PABL) in 1986 PABL Filipino Cup, when it played as ESQ-Sta.
 Lucia, in partnership with ESQ Marketing.
 The following season, ESQ Marketing left the league and Sta.
 Lucia played as the Sta.
 Lucia Realtors.
 The PABL was renamed the Philippine Basketball League (PBL) in 1990.
-The Realtors won two PBL championships - the 1990 PBL Philippine Cup and the 1991-1992 PBL Maharlika Cup.
+The Realtors won two PBL championships - the 1990 PBL Philippine Cup and the 1991–1992 PBL Maharlika Cup.

 The franchise transferred to the Philippine Basketball Association (PBA) by acquiring the franchise of Great Taste/Presto in 1992 and debuted in the 1993 season.